Tumi23B/SafeNationApp/README.md

+# Feature that was used from part 1 in the agriculture & agritech modular app:
+* For this modular app we used the layout design of the home dashboard of the research app that we specified in part 1.
+The app was named SiteApp.

 # Functionality of the REST API in the Agriculture & Agritech Modular App
 For this modular app, a custom REST API was built using Node.js and deployed on RENDER.com